 After you are done with editing close the dialog with OK.
 The serial number can now be used in the layout.
 You can print the counter directly, or you can format it.
-Use the following expression to create an eight digit number with leading zeros:
+For example, use the following expression to create an eight digit number with leading zeros: